-The BMA Foundation for Medical Research grants are assessed by independent expert assessors.
+The BMA Foundation grants are assessed by independent expert assessors.
 In judging the applications, assessors are asked to consider the following points and therefore you may wish to specifically address these in your application.

 - Will the project provide new insight into the problem?